MikeDigitize/Did-You-Just-Unfollow-Me/README.md

 ![Follow / unfollow people](http://mikedigitize.com/img/djjufm/dyjufm4.jpg "Follow / unfollow people")

 ## Setup
-This is a standalone application that needs to be ran from your local machine.
+This is a standalone application that needs to run from your local machine.
 I've written the setup guide assuming no prior knowledge about JavaScript or web development, so hopefully any Twitter user will find it easy to follow.

 ### Install Node.js
 First thing's first.
 This is a web page application which needs a web server to run from so it can connect to Twitter and access all that sweet sweet Twitter data.
 This app uses Node.js for that purpose so if you don't already have it installed, go do it [now](https://nodejs.org/download/).